Representation of fermions in the Pati-Salam model: Gauge bosons in the minimal coulping Lagrangian

 \subsection{Chiral flavor $SU(4)_{L}\times SU(4)_{R}$ processes}

-The gauge boson bears an exchange of charge.
-For two different fermion-anti-fermion-boson vertexes, when the exchange of the charge is the same, the two gauge bosons in two fermion-anti-fermion-boson vertexes are the same.
+The gauge boson bears the exchange of quantum numbers charge.
+For two different fermion-antifermion-boson vertexes, when the exchange of the charge is the same, the quantum numbers of two gauge bosons in two fermion-antifermion-boson vertexes are the same, except the possibility of masses difference (thanks the comments from anonymous referees point out that even through the quantum number of the particles are the same, the masses of the particles might not the same).
 The Z boson is a charge free gauge boson and transports weak NC in the SM, Z boson should on the diagonal of matrix $W_{\mu}$, i.e.,

 then the Lagrangian